Table of contents

 You can also delete a custom meal quickly by swiping left on it.

-To create a custom meal, go to Menu > My Meals and tap on Create.
+To create a custom meal, go to My meals and tap on Create.

 You can search through our extensive food database to find keto-friendly ingredients.
 Each ingredient can be added directly to the Planner by tapping on the plus icon on the right of each ingredient.